 Shoes: Zappos has partnered with Soles4Souls so you can ship your shoes to them for free!

 Stuffed animals:Stuffed Animals for Emergencies provides stuffed animals to comfort children in traumatic and emergency situations.
 Lightweight stuffed animals are easy to ship to any of the SAFE locations.
+Or check with your local police, fire, and rescue departments to donate directly to first responders.

 Textbooks: Buy, sell, and rent textbooks at BookScouter.com.